Meet The Tree Teachers

 Creator and founder of the Yoga Tree Studio

-I have been teaching Yoga for almost twenty years.
-In 2014 I graduated with ‘outstanding’ from Claire Missingham’s internationally recognised 200 hour teacher training, specifically in the Vinaysa tradition and in 2019 I graduated from Claire's 300H Advanced Leadership teacher training in Traditional Yoga and sacred practises.
+I have been teaching Yoga for twenty years.
+In 2014 I graduated with ‘outstanding’ from Claire Missingham’s internationally recognised 200 hour teacher training, specifically in the Vinaysa tradition and in 2019 I graduated from Claire's 300H Advanced Leadership teacher training in Traditional Yoga and sacred practices.

-I lead weekly vinyasa and hatha yoga classes that are thoughtfully themed and layered with: music, essential oils, massage and assists for you to enjoy a sensory yoga experience.
+My classes, courses and retreats are always thoughtfully themed and layered with music, essential oils, massage and assists for you to enjoy a full sensory yoga experience and my intention is for every yogi to leave the Tree feeling held, renewed and inspired.

 Donna Simpson